John Howard

 At a time when travel was usually uncomfortable and often dangerous, he travelled nearly eighty thousand kilometres on horseback and spent some £30,000 of his own money in his determination to improve prison conditions.
 He entered prisons in disguise in defiance of governments who feared the power of his pen.
 He was captured by pirates and held in France quelled a riot single-handed and more than earned John Wesley’s tribute to him as ‘one of the greatest men in Europe’.

 John Howard made seven large scale journeys between 1775 and 1790, the first two of which are described in his book The State of the Prisons In England and Wales.
 He sought to bring about reform through personal initiatives, by arousing the consciences of influential people and stirring them into action.
 He also visited gaolers personally to persuade them to comply with the minimal regulations that did exist.
-John Howard’s work had influence as far afield as Germany, America and Russia.
-He died in Kherson in the Ukraine of ‘gaol fever’, a form of typhus, in January 1790.
+John Howard’s work had influence as far afield as Germany, America and the then Russian Empire.
+He died in Kherson in Ukraine of ‘gaol fever’, a form of typhus, in January 1790.
 A monument was erected there to mark his life and achievements, and was renovated in 1990 to commemorate the bi-centenary of his death.

 John Howard’s role in the development of the international penal reform movement cannot be denied, and the importance of his life and work is reflected in this inscription on his statue in St. Paul’s Cathedral.